Creative Music Intensive

 - Peter Knight, Artistic Director

-Focussing on Korean traditional music practice and Arnhem Land manikay (song).
+This year we will again focus on cross-cultural practice between traditional Korean music practices and Arnhem Land manikay (song).

 The Creative Music Intensive residency, established in 2014, is conceived to provide a unique professional development program for musicians from Tasmania, across Australia and internationally that explores the meeting of cultures and practice.